Umbría

 And, finally, hope and light are what carry me back to the release that started my journey with Umbría.

 Right from the start, The Entombed Wizard is an album that took hold of my heart and never let go.
-The initial astounding guitar arpeggio (that makes a lot of sense in light of Umbría's theorbo skills), the amazing synth sounds and their orchestration, the spooky tale told by the fireplace...
+The initial astounding guitar arpeggio (that makes a lot of sense in light of Umbría's theorbo studies), the amazing synth sounds and their orchestration, the spooky tale told by the fireplace...
 It is such an iconic release that to me embodies the quintessential Umbría.
 I wish I had more words to describe it, but let me just say: go and listen to it, let yourself be carried away by the music and the story on one cosy night.
 Bonus points if you are under a warm blanket with your favourite hot beverage.

 The Entombed Wizard is so dear to me also because it features one of my favourite songs ever.